TheMapSmith/history-extension/README.md

 - Prevent automatic scrolling when new entries are added to the history
 - Jump to a specific date in browsing history
 - Display access time, favicon, and title of each visited page
+- Filter and display history entries in a sorted and non-duplicated manner
+- Show the earliest and latest access time for the selected date

 ## Installation